Pain is a symptom that can, and should, be controlled.

 If your husband fears addiction, his health care team can explain that addiction among drug abusers is a psychological dependence on a drug.
 This is different from needing drugs to relieve physical pain caused by cancer.
 Someone with no history of substance abuse is unlikely to misuse medications prescribed for pain.
 In addition, your husband’s doctor or nurse practitioner will be monitoring him to make sure that his pain is controlled and he is not running into difficulty with his medications.

 Q. I have had a tingling and numbness in my feet for a long time, and it seems to have gotten worse since I had chemotherapy with Taxotere (docetaxel).
 What kind of medications might help me?

-A. What you are experiencing is probably peripheral neuropathy—a type of nerve damage that can result from some chemotherapy treatments, including docetaxel.
+A. What you are experiencing is probably peripheral neuropathy—a type of nerve damage that can result from some chemotherapy treatments.
 As you describe, it often feels like tingling, weakness or numbness in the hands and feet.
 In addition to using opioids for neuropathy, doctors have used medicines designed to treat depression and seizures.
 These medicines are also effective against pain in some situations.
 Which of these drugs or combination of drugs is most appropriate for managing your pain depends on your particular situation and current use of other medications.
 A number of new drugs have been developed and are being tested for their effectiveness against peripheral neuropathy pain.
 It’s important to work with your doctor or nurse practitioner to see whether different medications might provide relief for you.